 Income Taxes - Under current tax legislation, a real estate investment trust is not liable to pay Canadian income taxes provided its taxable income is fully distributed to unitholders in the year.
 The Trust is a real estate investment trust if it meets certain prescribed conditions under the Tax Act relating to the nature of its assets and revenue (the "REIT Conditions").
 The Trust has reviewed the REIT Conditions and has assessed their interpretation and application to the Trust's assets and revenue, and it has determined that it qualifies as a real estate investment trust.
-The Trust intends to continue to qualify as a real estate investment trust and to make distributions not less than the amount necessary to ensure the Trust will not be liable to pay income taxes.
+The Trust intends to continue to qualify as a real estate investment trust will not be liable to pay income taxes.
 Accordingly, no current or deferred income taxes have been recorded in the consolidated financial statements.
 The Trust expects to continue to qualify as a real estate investment trust under the Tax Act; however, should it no longer qualify it would not be able to flow through its taxable income to unitholders and the Trust would therefore be subject to tax.